DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### FROM MODULE BROWSER<a name="modulebrowser"></a>

-Like all Ohmer modules, _Vektor_ module and _VX_ expander follow **Use dark panel if available** VCV Rack 2's global setting (from _View_ menu), in order to present a "light" or a "dark" panel from the module browser.
+Like all Ohmer modules, _Vektor_ module and _VX_ expander follow **Use dark panel if available** VCV Rack 2's global setting (from _View_ menu), in order to display a "light" or a "dark" panel in the module browser.

 If the **Use dark panel if available** is disabled (unchecked), the presented model is always **Aluminium**: